 Contractors have an obligation to make sure that the projects they take on are done correctly, legally and safely.
 Likewise, contractors expect their subcontractors to do their work properly and provide a safe and reliable completed project.

-Unfortunately, construction defects are all too common in Louisiana and Texas, and they happen for many reasons.
+Unfortunately, construction defects are all too common in Louisiana, Texas and Alabama, and they happen for many reasons.
 If a defect effects one of the core systems of a piece of real estate, like the electrical system or the ability of the building to resist moisture, the defect can wind up ruining the whole investment.

 Sometimes, the problem lies not so much with those who performed the work, but with those who designed the property in the first place.
 For example, an architect and engineer may carelessly create a plan that is either not up to code or, perhaps worse, has fundamental flaws that even the best contractors will not be able to fix.